CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Our Approach

-and issues a Pick-and-Place action sequence for $o^\star$ when this trade-off is favorable.
-This formulation lets the LLM reason not only about which obstacle to move, but also where to place it, balancing manipulation cost, travel distance, and long-term navigability.
+We intentionally simplify the manipulation aspect of our pipeline: the primary contribution of this work lies in high-level planning and task sequencing and not low-level affordance estimation.
+Under this assumption, a fixed effort term provides a reasonable approximation of the pick–place cycle duration.
+Conceptually, the decision faced by the planner at time $t$ can be viewed as evaluating the trade-off

+Importantly, \cref{e:1} is not explicitly optimized by our system.
+Rather, it serves as an analytical abstraction to illustrate the structure and scale of the underlying decision space.
+In cluttered environments, the planner must implicitly reason over all candidate obstacle–drop-zone pairs $(o_i, z_j)$, a set that grows combinatorially with the number of movable objects and feasible placements. \footnote{This formulation is merely intended to highlight the competing factors involved in the task -- manipulation cost, travel distance, and long-term navigability -- and is not utilized as an explicit heuristic during planning.}

-When no obstacle offers a sufficient gain, the planner first queries the current grid graph $G$ to determine whether an alternate, collision-free path to the goal exists.
+When no obstacle offers a sufficient gain, the planner first queries the current grid graph $G_{t}$ to determine whether an alternate, obstacle-free path to the goal exists.
 If such a detour exists, the agent proceeds with a standard navigation sequence using the low-level planner, completing the task without manipulating any obstacles.
-If a detour does not exist, the planner attempts to move the minimum number of obstacles that would restore connectivity to achieve the task. if the goal objects have not been discovered, the planner initiates a task-directed.
-In this stage, the agent reasons over the set of known but unexplored (or partially explored) rooms and selects the next room to visit based on its semantic relevance to the current task.
-Specifically, given a task such as ``bring vase to dining table", the planner prioritizes rooms whose semantic types make them more likely to contain the missing entities (e.g., Living Room or Kitchen over Bathroom or Bedroom).
-Once the relevant objects have been discovered, the planner evaluates the connectivity between them.
-The planner identifies which obstacles block the paths and using the obstacle attribute, their drop zone attributes, manipulation costs, and number of remaining tasks, decides which obstacle to move and where.
+If a detour does not exist, the planner attempts to move the minimum number of obstacles that would restore connectivity to achieve the task.
+If the goal objects have not been discovered yet, the planner initiates a task-directed exploration. \newstuff{Exploration is not a hard-coded perception routine: based on the current task and observed scene graph, the planner explicitly selects a room to explore to gather missing information from, then replans from the updated scene graph.} During exploration, the agent ranks known but unexplored (or partially explored) rooms by semantic relevance to the task.
+For example, for the task ``bring vase to dining table'', rooms such as Living Room or Kitchen are prioritized over Bathroom or Bedroom.
+Semantic relevance serves only as a soft ordering, not a hard constraint.
+If the target objects are not found in higher-ranked rooms, the planner continues exploring remaining rooms in decreasing order of relevance, effectively performing exhaustive search over all reachable rooms.
+Once the relevant objects are discovered, the planner evaluates connectivity, identifies blocking obstacles, and decides which object to move and where based on obstacle attributes, drop-zone feasibility, and manipulation cost.
+If all reachable rooms are explored without finding the required objects, the episode ends with failure.